UlricusR/multilingual-github-pages/docs/part2-maintain-de.md

 ---
 layout: page
 title: Teil II - Wartung
-permalink: /part2-maintain/
+permalink: "/part2-maintain/"
 lang: de

 ---

-## Part II: Updating your GitHub Pages site
+## Tell II: Pflege Deine GitHub Pages Seite

 One downside of this whole approach is that you need to separately commit and push your generated site files to the remote `site` branch.
 In addition, as Jekyll's `bundle exec jekyll build` command will erase the `.nojekyll` file every time it runs, we have to make sure that we don't forget to add it before pushing.
 This can be cumbersome.